danielsGitStuff/mel/miniserver/server/secret/README.md

 MiniServer will generate a `keystore.properties` file according to [this guide](https://developer.android.com/studio/publish/app-signing#secure-key) and provide it to the android build process.

+##Restart Miniserver (optional)
+In case that your MiniServer is started by systemd you can specify the command that is requiered to restart it.
+Make sure that you have edited your sudoers file in such a way that the MiniServer user is allowed to run this command.

+* `restartCommand`=sudo mySystemdCommand

+Look at the example below.

 ##Example secret.properties
 ```properties
 password=secure password